Step 5. Documents

-On the left you see “My documents”.
-Here you’ll find, as you can tell by the name, your personal (work) files.
+When you're in the Documents app, on the left you see “My documents”.
+Here you find, as you can tell by the name, your personal (work) files.
 In this section you can save documents that are convenient for work, but do not necessarily need to be shared with your colleagues.

 It’s possible to hide folders in the menu of the document app.
 This can come in handy when you have access to a lot of folders from other departments, which you never need or use anyway.
 To hide these folders, you click the eye-icon above the list of folders.
 After that, you can select which folders you want to show in your document app.